Bentein Baardson

-Bentein Baardson (born 6 November 1953 in New York City) is Norwegian actor, instructor and theatre director.
+Bentein Baardson (born 6 November 1953 in New York City) is a Norwegian actor, instructor and theatre director.

 He was born in New York, and is the son of Brynjolv Baardson.

 Bentein Baardson graduated from Teaterhøyskolen in 1975.
 He has set up plays at a number of theatres, including Nationaltheatret, Det Norske Teatret, Den Nationale Scene and Agder Teater.
 He was theatre director at Rogaland Teater from 1986 to 1989, leading Agder Teater from its opening in 1991 to 1994, was art director for the opening and closing ceremonies at the 1994 Winter Olympics in Lillehammer, and theatre director at Den Nationale Scene from 1998 to 2001.
 In 2005 he directed the gala concert at Oslo Konserthus in connection with the 1905 jubilee.
 Baardson was the artistic and executive director of the 2006 Ibsen Year.